 - Information visualization

-Students are able to apply the concepts and skill sets of curricular coursework through the immersion experience – a collaborative project that simulates real-world data application.
+Students are able to apply the concepts learned in the classroom through the immersion experience – a collaborative project that simulates real-world problems that can only be solved with big data.
 Through this experience, students can demonstrate their talents and teamwork skills while networking with classmates, professors, and visiting prospective employers.